airbytehq/aircmd/README.md

 ## Plugin Discovery

 Aircmd uses a plugin manager to discover plugins.
 To discover plugins, make sure they are installed in the Python environment that aircmd is running in.
-You can use the following command to see a list of installed plugins:
+You can use the following command to see a list of installed plugins and installable plugins:

 ```
 aircmd plugin list